 Visual, literary and performing arts are integrated into the curriculum of degree programs and certificate courses.
 A concentration in Theology and the Arts is offered for the Master of Arts (M.A.) and Master of Divinity (M.Div.)
 Programs.
 Arts-related courses can also be taken as individual electives or alongside other degrees and concentrations.

 Four gallery areas provide exhibitions curated from the seminary’s permanent collection or larger shows featuring respected artists from around the country.
-Visit In the Gallery to see what’s on display.
+Right now, we’re featuring an exhibit called Both/And: A Conjunction of Opposites by tapestry artist Sheila Held.
+Visit In the Gallery to learn more.

 In addition to faculty who regularly teach classes related to the arts, the Center invites visiting professors and artists-in-residence who provide unique exposure to subjects not typically found in seminary curriculum.
 View the faculty page for the Center for Arts, Faith & Culture.

 This program brings artists to United to live, teach and work within the community for varying periods of time.
 The presence of artists makes for a creative and dynamic learning environment.
 The ability to observe the imaginative process assists students in creative thinking and encourages thoughtful reflection.
-The 2013-14 artist-in-residence is local author and poet Susan Deborah (Sam) King.
+Our most recent artist-in-residence was celebrated photodocumentarian Wing Young Huie.

-Head to the Art Studio alone or with a group.
-You’ll find a place stocked with provisions to help process, create or illuminate.
-The Art Studio is available as a creative break between classes, a gathering space for working on projects or as the site of special workshops.
+Head to the The Intersection alone or with a group.
+You’ll find an art studio stocked with provisions to help process, create or illuminate.
+The Intersection is available as a creative break between classes, a gathering space for working on projects or as the site of special workshops.

 For more information, contact Cindi Beth Johnson, 651.255.6137.